 My uncles, who were leaders in the Native American Church, and who gave me my ceremony and my Indian name when I was six months old.

 Are you a descendant of a historical leader?
 If so, who?

-Approximately how many members are in your band?
+Approximately how many members are in your nation?

-What are the criteria to become a member of the Wikwemikong Unceded Indian Reserve?
+What are the criteria to become a member of your nation?

 Is your language still spoken on your homelands?
 If so, what percentage of your people would you estimate are fluent speakers?

 The Potawatomi language is spoken fluently by 1 to 2 percent of the Prairie Potawatomi.

 What annual events do the Prairie Band Potawatomi sponsor?